Divyjoshi/Hypothesis-R-Shiny-Dashboard/README.md

 # Statistical Tests Dashboard in Shiny

 You can easily use this tool by uploading a CSV file containing two columns with headers.
 It allows you to instantly conduct statistical calculations on the data.
-We've included some sample data for you to experiment with, but you're welcome to upload your CSV file if it meets the two-column requirement.
+I have included some sample data for you to experiment with, but you're welcome to upload your CSV file if it meets the two-column requirement.
 Feel free to explore and test the tool by interacting with it.

 ### Dashboard